GemHQ/round-py/docs/advanced.md

 ```

 ## Operational/Custodial Wallets
-In this section you’ll learn how to setup an internal wallet that you the developer are in full control over.
-This can be a custodial modal where you hold funds on behalf of your users or if you have a business wallets.
+There are certain scenarios where you want to implement a wallet that you are in posession of that is used for business or custodial purposes.
+In the operational/custodial model you will have two keys, the primary used for daily signing and the backup used for recovery.
+This means that you hold funds be it the business or your end users.

-Create a new instance token in the management console.
+### Configure

-Instance tokens are used in the application authentication scheme.
-This gives a particular client full control of the applications wallets and allows a read only view of end user data if your app supports both.
+* Create a new instance token in the management console.

-Now we can authenticate
+	* Instance tokens are used in the application authentication scheme.
+When authenticating as an application, you will have full control of the applications wallets and allows a read only view of end user data if your app supports both.
-app = client.authenticate_application(app_url, api_token, instance_token)
+* __Keep the token safe__

 From here we create a new wallet.
 backup_key, totp_secret, wallet = app.wallets.create(<PASSPHRASE>)